UAB Heersink School of Medicine News

 | This email address is being protected from spambots.
 You need JavaScript enabled to view it.

-As the spring semester comes to a close, many of you may be considering how to best spend your time this summer.
-To provide some insight, our student co-contributors asked their fellow classmates to reflect back on how they spent, or how they wish they had spent, their summer before medical school.
+Many of you may be considering how to best spend your time this summer.
+To provide some insight, our student co-contributors asked some of their fellow classmates how they spent, or how they wish they had spent, their summer before medical school.